Dramatic Necklace from Jewelry Links and Chain Scraps (Tutorial)

 I made this necklace choker length, but longer lengths – even as long as waist-length – would also be stunning.

-You may even want to make this project into an uber-long necklace – like my versatile 6 Ways to Wear a 5-Foot Long Chain.
+You may even want to make this project into a super-necklace.

 - Large jewelry links or soldered rings.